 1. What does Buddha’s name mean?

-His name translates to ‘awakened one’ (or sometimes ‘enlightened one’).
+His name translates to ‘awakened one’ (sometimes ‘enlightened one’).

 2. A brief history of Buddha